 To apply, please complete the Application and send it along with a personal statement and CV via email to our Academic Program Coordinator.
-In addition, please provide a cover letter, your CV and two letters of recommendation.
+In addition, please forward by email two letters of recommendation.
 Please indicate your citizenship status and provide a copy of appropriate documentation (if you are not a US citizen).

-Your application materials should be sent to: Program Director: Michelle Kittleson, MD, PhD or to our Academic Program Coordinator Xenia Lovrekovic-Delic.
+Your application materials and other inquiries should be directed to: Academic Program Coordinator Xenia Lovrekovic-Delic.
 Ms. Lovrekovic-Delic can be also reached at 310-248-6719.